Xilinx/ubuntu-firmware/README.md

-# ubuntu-firmware
+# buildroot-firmware
-A collection of firmware files used to populate the Xilinx firmware debian pacakges in the Ubuntu Archive
+A collection of firmware files used to enable buildroot support for Xilinx zynqmp, kria, and versal products.

 ---